tomwhartung/jmws_accoutrements/doc/ubuntu/specific_hosts/2016-ava/6b-https-lets_encrypt-configuration.md

 ```

 - [ ] Select the numbers corresponding to the `*.com` and `www.*.com` names for
-one of the static or python (wsgi) site listed above (depending on which command we ran).
+one of the static or python (wsgi) sites listed above (depending on which command was run).

 ### Step (1.3): Python (Wsgi) Site Certificate

+When I tried to get `certbot` to update the configuration for one of the python sites, I got an error.
+It's easy to update the configuration files manually, and we need to rename them anyway,
+so for python (wsgi) sites run `certbot` with the `certonly` option set.

 When we run `certbot` with the `certonly` , it will exit after creating the certificate.
 - [ ] Fix any errors and re-run the `certbot` command

 If there is difficulty understanding or fixing the error or errors, and we have not yet done a static site,
-it helps to do one of those first
+it helps to do one of those first.

 ### Step (1.4): (Static) Site Configuration by `certbot`